jtquisenberry/GPUNotes/CUDA_Windows.md

 INFO: Could not find files for the given pattern(s).

 C:\Users\jquisenberry>nvcc --version
-'nvccx' is not recognized as an internal or external command, operable program or batch file.
+'nvcc' is not recognized as an internal or external command, operable program or batch file.

 ```